943 words

 1. Audit your contribution.
 How many original pieces have you published in the last 12 months?
 Not reshares.
 Not retweets.
 Original technical content grounded in your own experience.
 If the answer is zero, you’re consuming, not contributing.

 2. Connect your community work to production.
-Every blog post, every talk, every framework should reference real work.
-“I tested this in my environment” is more valuable than “here’s how the docs say it works.”
+Every blog post, every talk, every framework should point back to real work.
+“I tested this in my environment” beats “here’s how the docs say it works.”

 3. Build direct relationships with product teams.
-The real value of community programs isn’t the badge — it’s the access.
-Use it.
-Provide feedback.
+The real value of these programs isn’t the badge.
+It’s the access.
+So use it.
+Give feedback.
 Challenge decisions.
 Be the person product leadership thinks of when they need a field perspective.

 4. Own your IP.
-Publish on your own platform in addition to vendor blogs.
+Publish on your own platform alongside the vendor blogs.
 Build a body of work that exists independently of any single program.
 If a program shuts down tomorrow, your published work survives.

 Jason Dunn’s layoff is a signal.
 But the signal isn’t “community is dead.”

-The signal is: prove the value, or risk being classified as a cost center.
+The signal is this: prove the value, or risk being classified as a cost center.

-As someone with 8 active titles, 500,000+ Docker Hub pulls, and 7+ articles on Docker’s official blog — I take that signal seriously.
-And I’m responding by doubling down on substance, not walking away from community.
+I’ve got 9 active titles, 500,000+ Docker Hub pulls, and 7+ articles on Docker’s official blog.
+So I take that signal seriously.
+My response is to double down on substance, not walk away from community.

 The developers who thrive in the efficiency era won’t be the ones who abandoned community programs.